bagder/docs/URL-interop.md

 Specification](https://url.spec.whatwg.org/) (TWUS) differ.
 This might be useful input when trying to interop with URLs on the modern Internet.

+"URL" (in the scope of this document) refers to the sequence of characters passed into APIs, sent over the network and passed from machine to machine.
+It does not necessarily match what typical browsers accept or support in their GUI address bars.

 This document focuses on network-using URL schemes (http, https, ftp, etc) as well as 'file'.